Information Disclosure and Promotion Policy Design for Platforms: Equilibrium Analysis

 \section{Equilibrium Analysis}

-So far we have analyzed optimal policies under the assumption that the seller uses a Bayesian myopic pricing policy, $\boldsymbol{\pi^*}$.
-In this section we proceed to consider the general set of non-anticipating pricing policies $\Pi$ (defined in~\S\ref{sec:Model}).
-We characterize a Bayesian Nash equilibrium by establishing that pricing myopically is the seller's best response, in every period, to a platform policy that achieves the long-run average optimal consumer surplus characterized in Theorem~\ref{thm:LongRunAverageOptimalConsumerSurplus}.
-Moreover, this equilibrium maximizes the consumer surplus (is platform-optimal) in the set of equilibria where players use strategies that maximize their worst-case payoff.
+So far we have analyzed joint information and promotion policy design under the assumption that the seller makes myopic pricing decisions.
+In this section we consider the general set of non-anticipating pricing policies~$\Pi$ in the single-seller model (defined in~\S\ref{sec:Model}).
+We characterize a Bayesian Nash equilibrium by establishing that pricing myopically is in fact the seller's best response to a long-run average optimal platform policy.
+Moreover, this equilibrium maximizes the long-run average consumer surplus (i.e., it is platform-optimal) within the set of equilibria where players use strategies that maximize their worst-case payoff.